eclipsesource/tabris-decorators/doc/redux/@connect.md

   // ...
 ```

-In Visual Studio Code can also do this in JavaScript:
+In Visual Studio Code you can also do this in **JavaScript** via JsDoc:

 ```js
 /** @type {import('tabris-decorators').DispatchToProps<ExampleComponent>} */